01 of 09

 Make a Beaded Silk Thread to Hang the Spider From

 For these earrings, we made a gray/white silk thread to dangle the spiders from.
-We wanted my finished earrings to be about 2 1/2 inches long, so we made the silk beaded thread about 1 inch long.
+We wanted the finished earrings to be about 2 1/2 inches long, so we made the silk beaded thread about 1 inch long.

 Cut a piece of 22g wire three inches long.
 Make a wrapped loop.
 Thread 11/0 seed beads to the desired length.
 Start another wrapped loop but stop after crossing the wires.
 Thread the loop from the spider on before wrapping the loop closed.Continue to 9 of 9 below.